PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `363 passed, 1 xfailed in 18.83s`; the sole strict xfail is the selected direct assignment.

+The sole direct SPP call now retains its unchanged dictionary as `_layout_opt_spp_stats`; the three orchestration policies remain unchanged.
+The focused implementation gate passes `364 passed in 18.10s`, the branch-changed broad suite passes `1556 passed in 28.08s`, and targeted static validation passes.

+The next unit should audit the sole direct elementwise-Concat/Conv group result and its independent layout-recovery owner occurrence, including optional graph-index/layout/bound/candidate forwarding, schema, cleanup semantics, and binary-bridge/SPP boundaries.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it